June 15, 2026

 How long should you keep business receipts?

-The general guideline is to save receipts for three years from the date you filed your tax return.
-This covers the standard audit period when the IRS can review your tax filings, and it’s the timeframe most businesses follow for routine expenses.
+The general guideline is to save receipts for 3 years from the date you filed your tax return.
+This covers the standard audit period when the IRS can review your tax filings, and it's the timeframe most businesses follow for routine expenses.

 Some situations demand longer retention periods.
-Keep receipts for seven years if you filed a claim for worthless securities or bad debt deductions.
-Employment tax records need four years of retention.
-Property and asset records should be kept for at least three years after you sell or dispose of the item.
+Keep receipts for 7 years if you filed a claim for worthless securities or bad debt deductions.

 Organize your receipts by tax year to make retrieval easy.
 Create separate folders or digital files for each year's expenses and label them clearly.
 Group receipts by category within each year, such as business travel, meals, and supplies, so you can quickly find what you need during tax prep or an audit.